beccaboo-31/Localhost-404/README.md

 # Localhost-404
-Submission for KJSCE Hackathon 2018 [Voice of Mumbai]
+Submission for KJSCE Hackathon 2018 [Voice of Mumbai].

 Problem Statement:
 To make an application portal where citizens can report their problems on the streets of Mumbai.